 How to work with your cacao at home:

 Where it comes from: The Cacao is sourced from a Peruvian co-operative, which was founded in 1998 to preserve traditional methods of harvesting, working with small farmers to cultivate, process and market their products in accordance with the Soil Association’s organic standard.
-Their four founding principles are:
+Their five founding principles are:

 1) Quality over quantity